 Phone: 01267 234073

-Next up on our guide is another classic pub, the dog-friendly Stag & Pheasant.
+Next up on our guide to the best pubs in Carmarthenshire is another classic favourite — the welcoming and dog-friendly Stag & Pheasant.

 Address: 34 Spilman Street, Carmarthen, SA31 1LQ